MonacoProtocol/sdk/README.md

 - The protocol will launch on mainnet once auditing and testing is complete.
 - The protocol is currently deployed on the [devnet cluster](https://docs.solana.com/clusters#devnet) at [5Q2hKsxShaPxFqgVtQH3ErTkiBf8NGb99nmpaGw7FCrr](https://explorer.solana.com/address/5Q2hKsxShaPxFqgVtQH3ErTkiBf8NGb99nmpaGw7FCrr?cluster=devnet)
-- The authority of on devnet is [98CVwMftrhm6zutmV29frqRPfXsocbFnwjXVxYo7xbHX](https://explorer.solana.com/address/98CVwMftrhm6zutmV29frqRPfXsocbFnwjXVxYo7xbHX?cluster=devnet)
+- The authority on devnet is [98CVwMftrhm6zutmV29frqRPfXsocbFnwjXVxYo7xbHX](https://explorer.solana.com/address/98CVwMftrhm6zutmV29frqRPfXsocbFnwjXVxYo7xbHX?cluster=devnet)

 {% hint style="danger" %} Please be vigilant when interacting with any program claiming to be the Monaco Protocol.
 Program addresses and authorities will always be shared by the Monaco Protocol Foundation and publicized through official channels such as these docs.{% endhint %}